Dougie Brimson: Background

 His next feature was an adaptation of his own novel Top Dog.
 Released in May 2014 starring Leo Gregory and directed by former Spandau Ballet singer and star of The Krays, Martin Kemp, the film won Best Feature at the British Independent Film Festival 2014 as well as a string of acting awards.

 November 2014 saw the release of We Still Kill the Old Way, a vigilante thriller starring Ian Ogilvy, Chris Ellison, Steven Berkhoff and Lysette Anthony.

 In 2021, Brimson formed his own film production company, Red Bus Movies.
 Current projects in development include the comedy feature, The Battle For Stathie Manor and the TV thriller, The 45th.

+Most recently (Mar 2023), he co-wrote and directed two short movies, Jack & Jill and Battle Cry both of which will appear in various film festivals over the next 12 months.

+In 2024, actor Leo Gregory announced that he and Dougie Brimson has written a script for a genuine sequel to the 2005 movie, Green Street.

+Also in 2024, Brimson announced the development of The Lion Of London Bridge.
+A feature film based on the story of Roy Larner and the 2017 terrorist attack on Borough Market, London.

-Brimson has co-hosted a late night comedy show on Liberty Radio, presented The Stock Car Show on Granada Men & Motors and presented the Madder Max show, also on Granada Men & Motors, which examined the diverse world of British motor sport.
+Aside from film work, Brimson has co-hosted a late night comedy show on Liberty Radio, presented The Stock Car Show on Granada Men & Motors and presented the Madder Max show, also on Granada Men & Motors, which examined the diverse world of British motor sport.
 It began transmission on 24 July 2000 and ran for thirteen consecutive weeks.
 He has also produced shows for Channel 5 in the UK.

 Brimson, who is married to Tina and has three children, is an active member of the British Legion and The Falklands War Veterans Association.